 - Effects of felony offenses.
 Some felony drug convictions may result in the revocation of your passport, loss of professional licensing, disqualification from joining the military, or deportation.

-Our drug crimes law firm may be able to provide relief from the consequences of a conviction.
+An experienced drug crimes attorney may be able to provide relief from the consequences of a conviction.
 Depending on the details of your case, our attorneys may be to get the charges dropped, get a not guilty verdict, or expunge your criminal record to get your rights reinstated.
 Call The Law Offices of Steven R. Adams at (513) 929-9333 today for your free case evaluation.